the-user-created/Engineering_results/README.md

 Ignore the section below if downloading for the first time.

+## If your marks on an previous assessment change:
+Open the results.txt file, make sure you open it in a text editor, not a word processor.

+Look in the file for the name of the assessment which has changed.

+Once you have found the assessment, change the value after the last colon to match the new marks.

+WARNING: Make sure the line you've just modified has a colon after the assessment name and after 'DONE' (sometimes 'TBA')

 ## Keeping your program up-to-date: How-to
 You have two methods to choose from.